 The trick to a sustainable and improved business is to change and improve your business processes that lack productivity and efficiency.
 An ERP system will show you the methods and ways by which to do this through their supported processes.

-https://www.abiscorp.com/wp-content/uploads/2021/08/How-To-Calculate-an-ROI-for-your-Manufacturing-ERP.jpg533800Derrick Schultehttp://www.abiscorp.com/wp-content/uploads/2022/12/ABIS-40-year-logo-FINAL-signature.pngDerrick Schulte2021-08-16 19:01:362021-08-20 18:43:01How To Calculate an ROI for your Manufacturing ERP?
+http://www.abiscorp.com/wp-content/uploads/2021/08/How-To-Calculate-an-ROI-for-your-Manufacturing-ERP.jpg533800Derrick Schultehttp://www.abiscorp.com/wp-content/uploads/2022/12/ABIS-40-year-logo-FINAL-signature.pngDerrick Schulte2021-08-16 19:01:362021-08-20 18:43:01How To Calculate an ROI for your Manufacturing ERP?

 When I was growing up, I loved The Price is Right.
 It may have been my favorite show.
 The combination of luck, timing, and strategy, along with the idea that the contestants were ordinary people, like me, contending for “huge” prizes, was enough to keep me humming the theme song day in and day out.
 There was one particular game that stood out to me: The Race Game.
 In The Race Game, a contestant was shown 4 different household items and four different prices, and then asked to match each price with its corresponding item.
 They had 45 seconds to do this.
 Once they were done, they could pull a lever down and lock in their prices.
 If they locked in all the correct prices, the contestant won a new car.
 If not, a buzzer would ring and they would have a small amount of time to go change around their match-ups.
 Here is the kicker—the contestant was not told which items were correct, and they only had a few chances (and limited time) to make changes.
 This is probably why I enjoyed this particular game—the unknowns, the pressure, the guessing—these made the game more thrilling and exhilarating, for me as a viewer.
 But can you imagine how hectic and nerve-racking this must have been for the contestant; you have somehow been selected out of a huge pool of potential contestants, earned your way through the “One Bid” round, and now you have the chance to possibly win a car.
 But with each lock in, and each dismal buzzer, you have no clue if you are one match up, or 3 match-ups away from losing that car.
 You have no idea if you are on the right track, if you have done anything right, what you are missing, where you are wrong—you just know that you have failed at the end goal.
 I vividly remember seeing the frustration on contestants’ faces when that buzzer went off.
 They must have agonized: “What did I get wrong?!”